kcbharat100/covid-19-detection/README.md

 Directory dataset_binary contains 500 "normal" and 206 "covid" xrays.
 Directory dataset_multi_class contains 500 "no_findings", 500 "pneumonia" and 206 "covid" xrays.

 Binary classification has been done by fine tuning VGG19 and MobileNet pretrained models.
-Accuracy of 98.81% on test data has been achieved in VGG19 whereas 100% ( it is rarely happen- I will change the dataset split ratio and will update accuracy later) in MobileNet.
+Accuracy of 98.81% on test data has been achieved in VGG19 whereas 100% test accuracy, which is rarely happens- I will change the dataset split ratio and will update accuracy later, in MobileNet.